 Have your needs and wants (and nice-to-haves) clear in your mind.
 So you can answer what you (now as a starter) think you might want.

 As I often say, have three answers prepared:

 - the short story with the main exciting fantasies, and

 - the whole story with all its juicy (and gory) details

 This way, you at least have something to say when someone asks you about what excites you.
 You often see that beginners only have “the whole story” ready when someone asks them a short question.
-And that can turn a little ‘awkward’ when suddenly someone has to listen to an entire monologue just because they happened to ask “what are you into?”
+And that can turn a little ‘awkward’ real fast when someone suddenly has to listen to an entire monologue just because they happened to ask you “what are you into?”

-Even if your contact, from that moment, will be a contact where you are a 24/7 submissive… until that moment, you’re equal as just two people with an equal minded hobby/interest/kink.Hans
+Even if your contact, from that moment, will be a contact where you are a 24/7 submissive… until that moment, you’re equal as just two people with an equal minded hobby/interest/kink/lifestyle.Hans

-And then there is a conversation that might lead up to a point where you both decide you both want to continue your contact waaaay less equal from thereon. 😉
+There is an equal conversation that might lead up to a point where you both decide you both want to continue your contact waaaay less equal from thereon. 😉

 But only take that bridge when you’ve gotten there…

 Would you like to discuss this (online) with a neutral person who doesn’t think fetishes are strange?
 And get some more pointers?